 - Polars integrates with Delta via

-for lazy reads and supports Delta writes, which keeps ingestion simple and reads efficient.
+scan_deltafor lazy reads and supports Delta writes, which keeps ingestion simple and reads efficient.

 What this means for you